temporalio/proposals/versioning/worker-versions.md

-To make the more common case easier, we will provide a set of features that make the "versioned task queues" approach much easier to use for changes to workflows which break history compatability (but not interface compatability).
+To make the more common case easier, we will provide a set of features that make the "versioned task queues" approach much easier to use for changes to workflows which break history compatability (but not interface compatability), or would like to safely roll out expected-to-be-compatible changes.

 At a high level:
-* Provide a simple API for versioning entire workers (this proposal)
+* Provide a simple methodology for versioning entire workers (this proposal)
 * Allow clients to point at task queue `foo`, and automatically route new workflow executions to the latest version of the `foo` queue.
 * Provide good notifications and information about when old workers may be